nishantpatel08/restfox-vue-electron/docs/plugins/gzip-compressing-&-decompressing-text.md

 # GZIP Compressing & Decompressing text

-You can gzip compress or decompress text in a Restfox plugin or script using this code:
+You can gzip compress or decompress text in a RestSpark plugin or script using this code:

 ```javascript
 import pako from 'https://unpkg.com/pako@2.1.0/dist/pako.esm.mjs?module'